MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Cause:**

-The sensor failed to retrieve the designated gMSA account from the Azure ATP portal.
+The sensor failed to retrieve the designated gMSA account from the [!INCLUDE [Product short](includes/product-short.md)] portal.

 **Resolution:**